cds-hooks/docs/docs/specification/current.md

 }
 ```

 Only the `encounterId` field in this example is eligible to be a prefetch token as it is a first level field and the datatype (string) can be placed into the FHIR query.
 The MedicationRequest.id value in the context is not eligible to be a prefetch token because it is not a first level field.
 If the hook creator intends for the MedicationRequest.id value to be available as a prefetch token, it must be made available as a first level field.
-Using the aforementioned example, we simply add a new `patientId` field:
+Using the aforementioned example, we simply add a new `medicationRequestId` field:

 ```json
 {